E1.2 Compose and decompose two-dimensional shapes, and show that the area of a shape remains constant regardless of how its parts are rearranged.

 Example

 On a geoboard, a student creates two adjacent rectangles.
-She estimates and measures the area of each rectangle.
-Using a different coloured rubber band, she joins the two rectangles into a single shape.
+They estimate and measure the area of each rectangle.
+Using a different coloured rubber band, they join the two rectangles into a single shape.
 What do we observe when we compare the area of this new shape with that of the original shapes?

 The area of the new shape is equal to the sum of the area of the two rectangles combined.
 The area of the above example is: 6 square units + 12 square units = 18 square units.